Investigation set to begin into Saskatchewan plane crash

 Investigators will begin combing through the wreckage of a passenger plane to find clues as to why it crashed soon after taking off in northern Saskatchewan.

-Officials with the Transportation Safety Board were due to arrive in the remote community of Fond du Lac sometime today to begin their probe of the ATR 42 turbo prop that went down Wednesday at about 6:15 p.m., injuring several people on board.
+Officials with the Transportation Safety Board were due to arrive in the remote community of Fond du Lac sometime Thursday to begin their probe of the West Wind Aviation ATR-42 turboprop that went down Wednesday at about 6:15 p.m., injuring several people on board.

 Police and first responders quickly worked to get the 22 passengers — including an infant — and three crew out of the plane, which can seat up to 50 passengers.